charliedevelopment/Craft2-Advanced-URL-Field/README.md

 * **Relative URLS** must match the format of a URL path, relative to the document root, for example `/about` or `/categories/new#first`.
 * **Absolute URLS** must match a full absolute url, prefixed with protocol and containing a domain name, for example `https://www.example.com/` or `https://example.com/about`.
-* **Mailto Protocol** must match be an email address prefixed by `mailto:`.
+* **Mailto Protocol** must be an email address prefixed by `mailto:`.
 * **Tel Protocol** must be a phone number prefixed by `tel:`.

 ### Templating with a URL Field

 In a Twig template, you can retrieve the data from a URL field as you would from the plain text field.
-See the example below, where `myURLField` is a URL field that determines the link destination.
+See the example below, where `myURLField` is an Advanced URL field that determines the link destination.

 ```twig
 <a href="{{ entry.myURLField }}">My Link</a>